kingsBSD/data-science-for-digital-humanities/README.md

 # digital-methods-R
-Swirl courses for the BA in Digital Culture at the Department of Digital Humanities, King's College London.
+Swirl courses for supporting teaching at the Department of Digital Humanities, King's College London.
 We start with a basic introduction to R.

 To obtain a suitable Rstudio environment, you might try our